net-lisias-kspu/CrewLight/README.md

 ### What does it do ?

-It automatize lights managment !
+It automatize lights management !

 #### Every part that currently hold crew gets its lights turning on